ryankennethrom/3DMovementUnity/README.md

 # 3DMovementUnity
-Implement player movement in 3d enviroment in unity
+This project involves me implementing player movement in 3d in unity.